MOS6510/AbootHDDConverter/README.md

 # ABOOT HDD Image Converter
-Small tool to convert Amiga PC Bridgeboard (A2088/A2286/A2386) virtual HDD files to harddisk images usable with DOSBox or Bochs DOS emulators on Windows/Linux/Mac.
+A small tool to convert Amiga PC Bridgeboard (A2088/A2286/A2386) virtual HDD files to harddisk images usable with DOSBox or Bochs DOS emulators on Windows/Linux/Mac and vice versa.

 Since Amiga PC virtual hardfiles are raw HDD files with only a small header (containing geometry), you can not use it out-of-the-box with a DOS emulator on Windows/Linux/Mac like DOSBox or bochs.
-This tool helps you to convert these files in both directions:
+You need to convert this file and that is what this tool can do:

 **ABoot Amiga HDD file => DOSBox HDD File**